LupienLab/SMURF/README.md

 | chr1 | 237701 | 237901 | Sample3,Sample5,Sample22 |
 | ... | ... | ... | ... |

-* Annotation files: GENCODE promoter annotation, and dbSNP sets for both hg19 and hg38 are provided within the SMuRF directory.
+* Annotation files: GENCODE promoter annotation for both hg19 and hg38 are provided. dbSNP annotation files can be downloaded from the [UCSC Table Browser](https://genome.ucsc.edu/cgi-bin/hgTables) (see [Installation](#installation)).
   * Promoter annotation: The Gencode set of TSS coordinates for each genome build (hg19: v19, hg38: v24) was downloaded from the UCSC table browser.
 Promoters were annotated from -2.5kb to +0.5kb around the TSS.
   * SNPs: dbSNP sets v147 were downloaded from the UCSC table browser for each genome build.
 The "Common" version of the database is made available with the tool; this can be used to remove only those that have a minor allele frequency of >= 1%, of use if one wants to avoid removing potentially interesting somatic mutations that also appear as very rare polymorphisms in the population.
 The larger file containing all SNPs (including those found at frequency < 1% ) can be downloaded from the dbSNP website.